If you have sleep paralysis you are awake but you are unable to move your body (paralysis) and unable to speak when you wake up from sleep.

 How common is sleep paralysis?

-Sleep paralysis is relatively common.
-About 1 in 10 people have at least one episode of sleep paralysis during their lifetime.
+Sleep paralysis is common.
+About 1 in 10 people have at least one episode of sleep paralysis during their lifetime, although some have estimated that it might be as high as 1 in 2 people.
 Sleep paralysis can affect people of all ages.
-It's more common in students and in people of African descent.
+It's more common in students.
+There may be differences amongst ethnic groups; a little bit of evidence suggests sleep paralysis is more common in people of Asian, African, or Hispanic ancestry, although this isn't certain.
 It's also more common in people who have anxiety, panic disorder and post-traumatic stress syndrome.

-The most important way to treat sleep paralysis is to make sure you:
+The best way to treat sleep paralysis is to make sure you:

 - Have enough sleep.